Dermal filers might be equal in what they do, but some are born more equal than others.

 - Facial scars, to mention but a few.

 HA has also been tested and trusted effective in redefining lip border as well as curing scars of almost any kind (even from burns).
-If you go looking, you will find HA packaged and sold as Juvéderm, Restylane, --, Captique and Hylaform.
+If you go looking, you will find HA packaged and sold as Juvéderm, Restylane and many other respectable brands.

 2. Polylactic Acid (PLA)